Federal Request for Waiver From Filing Information Returns Electronically

 The Internal Revenue Service usually releases income tax forms for the current tax year between October and January, although changes to some forms can come even later.
 We last updated Federal Form 8508-I from the Internal Revenue Service in January 2018.

 Historical Past-Year Versions of Federal Form 8508-I

-We have a total of two past-year versions of Form 8508-I in the TaxFormFinder archives, including for the previous tax year.
+We have a total of three past-year versions of Form 8508-I in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: